faithchapel/checkin-suite/README.md

 | Note | "[Added To Group: {groupId}]" |
 | ContactPhone | null |
 | RecordedBy | {User_Id of whose pin was used} |

+#### Stored Procedures and Functions
+A stored procedure and function are located in the SQL folder of the project.
+Both of these need to be deployed to your SQL database for this project to function.